Category: Personal Updates

 Catching Up With Dan Martin

 When Dan says the water’s cold, you don’t argue with him.
 Nor when he tells you to wear two swimming caps on top of each other.
-I’d never done any wild swimming worth mentioning, so when I turned up at Dan’s regular river swimming haunt one December lunchtime and discovered that the water temperature was […] Continue reading →
+I’d never done any wild swimming worth mentioning, so when I turned up at Dan’s regular river swimming haunt one December lunchtime and discovered that the water temperature was two degrees above freezing, I began to wonder if it had been such a good idea to accept his invitation after all.
+Continue reading →

 -